 When I first read the accident report it was classified because of the mission of the airplane.
 The full report left me thinking, at the time, this was a case of pilot error, plain and simple.
 Then we started hearing that the pilot had a long history of ducking under glide paths at previous assignments, but never documented in official check rides.
 So the new emphasis was to require training records follow pilots.
 And that, apparently, was that.

 I failed to realize the real problem until years later.
 I was flying an EC-135J when I first read the full report.
 The EC-135J has the same engines, the same brakes, and weighs about the same.
 Our approach speeds were similar.
 Many of our pilots were well-practiced at the art of aiming for landing on the first inch of a runway, and it was a practice that was encouraged.
 After the crash there was a renewed emphasis to land in the touchdown zone, but years later many pilots were right back to what we called "brick one."
 I came to conclusion this pilot was just flying has he had been trained.
 His safety margins were reduced, but he got away with it until he didn't.
-There is a lesson here for us.
+There is a lesson here for us all.

 At the time, an AF team went around to several bases to say this pilot had a long history of doing the duck under, but the redacted report doesn't say that.
 It could be that this pilot just got suckered in by the visibility and wasn't trying to duck under the glide path.
 But he seemed to tolerate the "below glide path" calls without an aggressive move to correct.
 I've flown with several RC-135 pilots over the years who say the squadron did not allow the "duck under" before and after this crash but that now and then a pilot or two would start doing them again.
 Leadership is key.
 If those at top say don't duck under and take action against those who do, the practice will stop.